Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

-12.4.1) EITHER alias existing source code files that have a different file extension with the new file extension, in the [alias] section of the ini file.
+12.4.1) EITHER alias existing source code files that have a different file extension with the new file extension, in the [alias] section of bencher/makefiles/my.*.ini

    For example, re-use all source code files with file extension python but make measurements identified with file extension python3